-Call for Nominations to SAH Board for 2016: The Nominating Committee seeks your recommendations for new SAH Board members who would begin their 3-year terms in April 2016.
+Call for Nominations to SAH Board: The 2017 SAH Nominating Committee seeks your recommendations for new SAH Board members who would begin their terms after the Glasgow conference in June 2017.
 Deadline August 1.

-SAH Award for Film and Video: This annual award recognizes the most distinguished work of film or video on the history of the built environment.
-Deadline August 3.
+SAH Award for Film and Video: This award recognizes the most distinguished work of film or video on the history of the built environment.
+Deadline August 1.

-SAH Publication Awards: These annual awards recognize the most distinguished publications in architectural history, urban history, landscape history, preservation and architectural exhibition catalogues.
-Deadline August 3.
+SAH Publication Awards: These awards honor the most distinguished publications in architectural history, urban history, landscape history, preservation, and architectural exhibition catalogues.
+Deadline August 1.

-SAH Membership Grant for Emerging Professionals: This award provides a one-year membership in SAH to emerging scholars to bridge the gap between the Society's subsidized student memberships and the full-cost SAH memberships.
-Deadline September 11.
+SAH Membership Grants for Emerging Professionals: These awards provide one-year SAH memberships to emerging scholars to bridge the gap between the Society's subsidized student memberships and full-cost memberships.
+Deadline September 12.